dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

    - Mac: `~/Library/Tableau/Drivers`
    - Linux: ` /opt/tableau/tableau_driver/jdbc`
 3. Open Tableau Desktop and find the **dbt Semantic Layer by dbt Labs** connector on the left-hand side.
-4. Connect with your Host, Environment ID, and ServiceTtoken information that's provided to you in your dbt Cloud Semantic Layer configuration.
+4. Connect with your Host, Environment ID, and Service Token information that's provided to you in your dbt Cloud Semantic Layer configuration.
 In Tableau Server, the authentication screen may show "User" & "Password" instead, in which case the User is the Environment ID and the password is the Service Token.

 ## Using the integration